rich-iannone/great-theme/README.md

 # Build and serve locally with live preview
 great-docs preview

-# Remove theme from project
+# Remove docs from project
 great-docs uninstall

 # Uninstall from specific docs directory